Should Your Child See a Doctor?

 - Do not use cotton swabs (Q-tips) in your child's ear.

-- It's probably tears or water that entered the ear canal during a bath, shower, swimming or water fight.
+- Most likely, this is from tears or water that entered the ear canal.
+This can happen during a bath, shower, swimming or water fight.

 - Don't overlook eardrops your child or someone else used without telling you.

-- In children with ventilation tubes, some clear or slightly cloudy fluid can occur when a temporary tube blockage opens up and drains.
+- In children with ventilation tubes, some clear or slightly cloudy fluid can occur.
+This happens when a tube blockage opens up and drains.

-- This should heal up completely in a few days.
+- This should heal up in a few days.

 - It shouldn't affect the hearing.

-- Don't put anything in the ear canal because it will probably re-start the bleeding.
+- Don't put anything in the ear canal.
+This may start the bleeding again.

 - Ah-Tye C, Paradise JL, Colborn DK.
 Otorrhea in young children after tympanostomy-tube placement for persistent middle-ear effusion: prevalence, incidence, and duration.
 Pediatrics.
 2001;107:1251-1258.